WV firefighter dies trying to rescue residents - NewsBreak

 The Braxton County Sheriff’s office was assisted in this investigation by the West Virginia State Police, Braxton County EMS and several volunteer fire departments.
 No names are being released at this time and the investigation is ongoing.

-SUTTON, WV (WOWK) – A fire fighter died in the line of duty Sunday while trying to rescue two people whose car went into the Elk River.
+SUTTON, W.Va.
+(WOWK) – A firefighter died in the line of duty Sunday while trying to rescue two people whose car went into the Elk River.

 A woman and child also died in the accident that happened around 2:30 Sunday afternoon in Sutton.